tbeauvais/sidekiq-redeploy/README.md

     -y, --watch-delay INTEGER        [Optional] Specify the number of seconds between checking watch file.
 Defaults to 30.
     -d, --[no-]deploy  [FLAG]        [Optional] Deploy archive on app startup.
 Defaults to true.
     -s, --sidekiq-app [PATH|DIR]     [Optional] Location of application to pass to sidekiq.
+    -n, --num-procs INTEGER          [Optional] Specify the number of sidekiq processes to create.
+Defaults to 1.
 ```

 For example this will start the launcher using a S3 watch file.